ARCHIVE

 2018 | International Affairs

-The 2018 Champlain Institute: International Affairs, will focus on national security, trade disputes, cyber warfare, terrorism, where democracy is working, civil wars, Russia, North Korea, and other hotspots around the globe.
+The 2018 Champlain Institute: International Affairs, focused on national security, trade disputes, cyber warfare, terrorism, where democracy is functioning effectively, civil wars, Russia, North Korea, and other hotspots around the globe.

 2017 | American Democracy